Why you need rabbit insurance

 Types of rabbit insurance

-There are two main types of rabbit insurance: Lifetime, which is reinstated at the start of each year, and Annual, which lasts for 12 months.
+There are many policies to pick from, but two main types: Lifetime, which lasts as it’s name suggests – for the life of the rabbit and is reinstated at the beginning of each year, and Annual, which runs over a 12 month period.

 Rabbit insurance exclusions